kserve/website/docs/modelserving/v1beta1/transformer/torchserve_image_transformer/README.md

           - "model"
         args:
           - --model_name
-          - cifar10
+          - mnist
 ```

 !!! note
-    `STORAGE_URI` environment variable is a build-in env to inject the storage initializer for custom container just like `StorageURI` field for prepackaged predictors,
+    `STORAGE_URI` is a build-in environment variable used to inject the storage initializer for custom container just like `StorageURI` field for prepackaged predictors.
-the downloaded artifacts are stored under `/mnt/models`.
+The downloaded artifacts are stored under `/mnt/models`.